‘Winnie the Pooh’ film pulled from Hong Kong cinemas

 HONG KONG (AP) — Public screenings of a slasher film that features Winnie the Pooh were scrapped abruptly in Hong Kong on Tuesday, sparking discussions over increasing censorship in the city.

 Film distributor VII Pillars Entertainment announced on Facebook that the release of “Winnie the Pooh: Blood and Honey” on Thursday had been canceled with “great regret” in Hong Kong and neighboring Macao.

-It did not elaborate nor immediately respond to a request for comment.
+In an email reply to The Associated Press, the distributor said it was notified by cinemas that they could not show the film as scheduled, but it had no idea about the reasons behind it.
+The cinema chains involved did not immediately reply to a request for comment.

 For many residents, the Winnie the Pooh character is a playful taunt of China’s President Xi Jinping, and Chinese censors in the past had briefly banned social media searches for the bear in the country.
 In 2018, film “Christopher Robin” also featuring Winnie the Pooh was reportedly denied a release in China.